Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users

 \subsubsection{User Simulator}

 As conversational recommendation is an interactive process, a CRS needs to be trained and evaluated by interacting with users.
 However, it is expensive and less reproducible to directly recruit human beings to interact with the CRSs.
 Therefore, we follow the approach of~\citet{lei20estimation, sun2018conversational} to build a user simulator to simulate a user's feedback based on the user's historical user-item interaction records.
-Specifically, if there is an user-item interaction $(u,v)$, we treat $v$ as the user's preferred item and its corresponding attributes $\mathcal{P}_v$ as his preferred attributes in this session.
+Specifically, if there is an user-item record $(u,v)$, we treat $v$ as the user's preferred item and its corresponding attributes $\mathcal{P}_v$ as his preferred attributes in this session.
 We simulate a conversation session for each interaction record and the user will give positive feedback only to item $v$ and attributes $\mathcal{P}_v$ in current session.
-We also follow~\cite{lei20estimation} to set the max turn to be 15 in our primary experiments but we will also discuss the model performances when setting it to other numbers in Section~\ref{EO}.
+We also follow~\cite{lei20estimation} to set the max turn $T$ to 15 in our primary experiments but we will also discuss the model performances when setting it to other numbers in Section~\ref{EO}.
+If the user accept the items recommended by CRS, the conversation will successfully end.
 If the recommendation is still not successful when achieving the number of max turns, the simulated user will terminate the session due to the lack of patience.
 Note that we ask enumerated questions on Yelp.
 If ever user rejects a parent attribute, ConTS will naturally update the algorithm by all the child attributes together.
 Lastly, it is worth mentioning that we initialize the distribution of embedding for a new user in the first conversation with him.
 After the first conversation finishes, his parameters are kept and continue to be updated in following conversations.